Building Apps: Quick Start¶

 Packaging an App¶

-tcpackage command will package all relevant files in the project directory into a “.tcx” file that can be uploaded to the ThreatConnect Platform.
-By default the package will be created in the target directory in the project directory.
+tcpackage command will package all relevant files in the project directory into a “.tcx” file that can be uploaded to the ThreatConnect platform.
+By default, the package will be created in the target directory of the project directory.

-tclib command must be successfully ran before packaging an App.
+tclib command must be successfully run before packaging an App.
 Otherwise the App will be missing any dependencies and may not function properly.

 - App Packaging

 OS X® is a registered trademark of Apple, Inc.

 Linux® is a registered trademark of Linus Torvalds.

 Windows® is a registered trademark of the Microsoft Corporation.